thegeeklab/ansible-doctor/docs/content/setup/docker.md

 {{< hint info >}}
 **Info**\
-Keep in mind, that you have to pass selinux labels (:Z or :z) to your mount option if you are working on selinux enabled systems.
+Keep in mind, that you have to pass SELinux labels (:Z or :z) to your mount option if you are working on SELinux enabled systems.
 {{< /hint >}}